 - 1 school offers a bachelor’s degree program for paralegals/legal assistants.

-- There are no ABA approved paralegal degree programs in Vermont.
+- There are 0 not-for-profit ABA-approved paralegal degree programs in Vermont.

 - Highest graduation rate: Champlain College 62%.1